markstringer-dti/markstringer-dti.github.io/dti.md

 If you haven't done this before as a team, you are going to need some outside help.
 Agile coaching from somebody who has done it before will improve your chances of success.

 But unfortunately, this isn't enough.
-You need to do more than this if your project has any realistic chance of succeeding.
+You need to do more than this if your project has any realistic chance of doing well.
 You need to see things from different points of view.

 In this book, in the second chapter, I talk about pirate ships and "agreed activity".
 I talk about how you need to be able to notice when you and your team are agreeing to ignore the big issues.
 Issues that need tackling.

 Pushing this water-borne metaphor I talk about you how you need to stop your team mopping the decks.
 Rather you need to help them to look at the horizon and face the approaching pirate ship.

 Why is it important that you tackle "pirate ship" issues as soon as you see them?
 Because if you don't, you and your team will end up (metaphor number 2) in trench warfare.
-And once you're there, it's much harder, although not impossible to help your project to succeed.
+And once you're there, it's much harder, although not impossible to help your project do well.

 Why do you need to show progress and call out problems as soon as you can in a project?
 Even in the face of hostility from the people who are paying you to do the project?
 Why put working software in the hands of people who might get some good from using it as soon as you can?